AviatrixSystems/Docs/HowTos/tgw_faq.rst

  The Edge Segmentation is only applicable to TGW Orchestrator deployed Spoke VPCs.
 It does not apply to Aviatrix Encrypted Transit.
 It also does not apply to Aviatrix Transit Gateway peering.

-To enable Edge Segmentation, go to Transit Network -> Setup -> Step 3, Connect to VGW/External Device/CloudN, to select the option "Enable Edge Segmentation".
+To enable Edge Segmentation, go to Multi-Cloud Transit Network -> Advanced Config, select Transit Gateway, and scroll to “AWS TGW Segmentation” and “Enable”

 How to enable multicast capability function on TGW?
 ---------------------------------------------------